 Of all the supplements mentioned above, I feel the strongest evidence is for the fiber supplements:

-The advantage of these is that they have few side effects and they cost a LOT less than other supplements.
+The advantage of fiber is that it has few side effects and it cost a LOT less than other supplements.
 In fact some, over-priced supplements contain these as their main ingredient.
 There are also more weight loss studies on fiber supplements than most other products too.